Photo credit: Tim O'Brien, MLA

 Applicants should note that the online application system can take up to 3-5 working days to process your account.
 Once your account is processed, you will receive an email with your login information and instructions on how to upload your documents.
 Please plan the submission of your application in accordance with admission deadline.

-MLA applicants are not required to find a faculty advisor prior to submitting an application.
+MLA applicants are not required to find a faculty advisor prior to submitting an application (please ignore this question on the online application).
 An Advisor is assigned to each new student.
 As an MLA student's concentration within the program sharpens, they can seek out another Advisor, a faculty member whose interests or expertise is aligned to their own.
 This is normally done prior to the beginning of your final year of study.

 After a careful review of all submitted materials, the strongest candidates are selected for admission from the pool of qualified applicants.